RoshiniUdayaKumar/cpp_programming/README.md

 Ex7:Simple Calculator Program: Create a program that acts as a basic calculator, allowing users to perform addition, subtraction, multiplication, and division.
 Use functions for each operation.

 ## Why this repository?
 I believe C++ is fundamental for any individual to master.
 I made this repository to help individuals who start learning C++.
-Also, for me to refer for my interview preparations. 😉
+Also, I would like to refer to this for my interview preparations. 😉